vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 We need to create an access policy, in order to authorize our Peakboard app to connect to the Event Hub:
 1. From the sidebar, we go to *Settings > Shared access policies.*
 1. We create a new access policy and enable the *Manage* permission.
-1. We copy the connection string---our app will need it later.
+1. We copy the connection string.
+Our app will need it later.
 ![image](/assets/2026-01-06/azure-event-hub-access-policy.png)

 ## Configure Storage account